uktrade/export-wins-ui/README.md

 ```

-# IE7
+# IE 7

-We have several users that seem to be stuck with IE7, so we therefore need to support it.
+We have several users that seem to be stuck with IE 7, so we therefore need to support it.

 To try and enable support of IE 7 to Bootstrap, an [ie7.css has been included](https://github.com/coliff/bootstrap-ie7.), with a [box-sizing polyfill](https://github.com/Schepp/box-sizing-polyfill)